chhotii-alex/prospective-randomizer/README.md

 In the groups populated via the Balanced algorithm, these p-values were much higher (mean=0.92, median=0.95).
 For any given pair of simulations, the p-value resulting from the Balanced algorithm was greater than from Alternating by 0.44 on average (paired t-test = -30.0, p = $1.4 \times 10^{-104}$, df=399).
-The performance of the Balanced algorithm was not inevitibly superior in every case&mdash;the p-value for the Alternating randomizer was greater in 12% of the simulated runs, because the Alternating algorithm will sometimes yield an ideal grouping by chance.
+The performance of the Balanced algorithm was not inevitably superior in every case&mdash;the p-value for the Alternating randomizer was greater in 12% of the simulated runs, because the Alternating algorithm will sometimes yield an ideal grouping by chance.
 However, the overall dramatic difference is apparent in Figure 1.
 <figure>
   <img src='fig1.png' width='350'>